microsoft/mcsa-observability/README.md

 ```
 .alter-merge cluster policy managed_identity "[{ 'ObjectId' : '%%%%', 'AllowedUsages' : 'NativeIngestion' }]"
 ```
 The ObjectId of the ADX system-assigned identity should be inputted here.
-This can be found by navigating to the ADX Cluster > Security + Networking > Identity in the Azure portal.
+This ObjectId can be found by navigating to the ADX Cluster > Security + Networking > Identity in the Azure portal.

 #### Monitoring Additional Tenants
 In order to support monitoring of additional tenants, you will have add the appropriate service principal credentials to Key Vault.
 Follow the steps below to create and upload the client secrets.